dmtrskal/QEMU-BitmapTrace/README.md

 **filename**: name of the file where the dirty pages per iteration will be logged (mandatory)

 **iterations**: number of times the dirty pages will be logged.
 The min and max values are 3 and 100000 respectively.
 The default value is 3, if the “iterations” parameter is not stated.

-**period**: time interval in milliseconds between two consecutive iterations.
+Prediction Techniques for Live Migration of Virtual Machines in Cloud Computing Environments **period**: time interval in milliseconds between two consecutive iterations.
 The min and max values are 10 and 100000 respectively.
 The default value is 10, if the “period” parameter is not stated.

 <br />
 <br />

-This project is part of my Diploma Thesis "[*Prediction Techniques for Live Migration of Virtual Machines in Cloud Computing Environments *](https://dspace.lib.ntua.gr/xmlui/handle/123456789/49398)" in [*CSLab Ntua*](http://www.cslab.ece.ntua.gr/)
+This project is part of my Diploma Thesis "[Prediction Techniques for Live Migration of Virtual Machines in Cloud Computing Environments](https://dspace.lib.ntua.gr/xmlui/handle/123456789/49398)" in [*CSLab Ntua*](http://www.cslab.ece.ntua.gr/)